bamlab/a-gentle-introduction-to-mobile-development/android/keystore_1.md

 ls $HOME/.android/debug.keystore
 ```

-If the keystore is not existing, check that you have installed the Android SDK.
+If the keystore doesn't exist, check that you have installed the Android SDK.

-Keystores can be **password protected**: when it's the case, you'll be prompted for
-the password when you want to use it to sign your app.
+Keystores can be **password protected**: you'll be prompted for the password when you sign your app.

 ## Create a release keystore